 The Residential Treatment program is for patients who have completed the detox process and are ready to begin the therapeutic stage of treatment.
 Patients will undergo treatment in a medically monitored setting with 24-hour supervision in order to ensure safety.
 The main goal of this program is to help individuals become emotionally stabilized, knowledgeable about addiction, and develop the skills needed to take an active approach in their recovery.

 Extended Residential Treatment programs are available for patients who have completed primary care at our addiction treatment center or another health center.
-Male patients will receive care in the Acadiana Addiction Center, while females in this program will receive treatment at Belle of the Oaks.
 The extended residential care programs require a minimum of three months commitment, making sure that each individual gains the necessary knowledge to be successful.
 Both of these programs pick up where primary treatment ended, building upon the already gained skills which will increase chances of a lifetime of sobriety.
 This program is made up of three phases, with each phase addressing and reinforcing specific skills.

 Some of the techniques used within the programs at our rehab may include: